FlorianSLZ/IntuneDeviceInventory/readme.md

 # Functions / Examples

-Here are all functions and some examples to start with
+Here are all functions and some examples to start with:

 - Add-IDIProperty
 - Connect-IDI
+- ConvertTo-IDINotes
 - Get-IDIDevice
 - Get-IDIDeviceNotes
+- Get-noneIDIDevice
 - Get-noneIDIReference
 - Import-IDIAppConnection
 - Invoke-IDIDeviceBitLockerRotation